mmkuang/grayclhn.github.io/671/instructions.md

 2. Don't forget the "state" factor.
 At the very least, you'll want to allow the intercept to vary by state: `lm(u ~ state, d)` is going to forecast much better than `lm(u ~ 1, d)`.
 You may also want to let some coefficients vary by state.

+3. The unemployment rate is probably not stationary.
+You should consider modeling it in differences or modeling it as stationary around a (changing) trend.
+Probably neither of those approaches is true, but should be reasonable for forecasting.
+If you choose "trend stationary," use recession indicators to determine whether it's trending up or down.

-3. This is an absurdly simplistic treatment of panel data.
+4. This is an absurdly simplistic treatment of panel data.
 (Data that have repeated observations on multiple individuals.)
 We should be thinking much more about correlation between states and autocorrelation across time.
 You can look at Chapter 5 of Hayashi for more details, but things are much more complicated and interesting than they appear here.